SciTools/iris/docs/iris/src/index.rst

 Interoperability with packages from the wider scientific Python ecosystem comes from Iris' use of standard NumPy/dask arrays as its underlying data storage.

+Iris is part of SciTools, for more information see https://scitools.org.uk/.

 .. toctree::
    :maxdepth: 1